 Key components of a mental status examination

-A guide to conducting each part of the exam with examples and assessment techniques
+A guide to conducting each part of the exam with examples, descriptors and assessment techniques

 Practical challenges and solutions